dencel007/scripts/README.md

 `bash build.sh `(execute it)

+## extras :

-add `-gcc8` in the bash command eg : `bash build.sh -gcc8`
-to change between the toolchains
+add `-gcc8` in the bash command to change between the toolchains

+- eg : `bash build.sh -gcc8`

+add `-clang` in the bash command to manually build with clang toolchain

+- eg : `bash build.sh -clang`

 # basic requirements :
 1. basic linux and kernel building knowledge